 Put on a Captivenian Production

-• Put together a play complete with theatre, lights, music, costumes, script, actors, effect, etc. with a Captivenian storyline.
+• Put together a play, featuring Captivenia, complete with theatre, lights, music, costumes, script, actors, effects, etc.

 • Sell theatre tickets in advance.